-Here it is.
+Here is my letter to the BMJ.
 I think it is pretty self-explanatory (nonetheless, I have added some additional context below the fold):

 Date: Sep 11, 2019